As Lima’s museums were located in many different neighborhoods

 Going from the ceramics of the pre-colonial period to the Cusco school and even silver was an easy progression in the museum.
 But leaping from those themes and periods to the inception of photography in the mid-19th century was like traveling through a time machine for me!
 Commercial painters were hired to give life to black and white images.
 A genre of art that flourished at the turn of the 20th century in Peru's major cities was oil-painted photographs which I had never seen before.

+Photo sculptures or cutout figures that played with volume, became internationally famous in the first decade of the 20th century but they largely disappeared by the 1920s.
 This was an enlargement of an oil-painted photograph done in 1917.
 The photo looked like so much like a painting but was made from applied pastels before oils were added.

 The proclamation of independence in 1821 announced the end of Spanish domination.
 As a result, local society became more secularized and art genres changed to include more portraiture of the new ruling class and the emergence of a generation of painters trained in Europe.
 The activity of these artists was a total break with colonial art.